GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <!--lint disable no-duplicate-headings-->
 <!--lint disable first-heading-level-->

 Check this page often to learn about changes to the Chrome extensions platform, its documentation, and related policy or other changes.
 You'll find other notices posted on the [Extensions Google Group](https://groups.google.com/a/chromium.org/g/chromium-extensions).
-The [Extensions News](/tags/extensions-news/) tag lists articles about many of the topics listed here.
+The [Extensions News](/tags/extensions-news/) tag lists articles about many of the topics mentioned here.
 (It even has [an RSS feed](/feeds/extensions-news.xml).)
+The [Chrome schedule](https://chromiumdash.appspot.com/schedule) lists stable and beta release dates.

+### Chrome 114: Long-lived messages extend service worker lifetimes

+<p class="color-secondary-text type--caption">Posted on <time>May 12, 2023</time></p>

+Long-lived messages now extend the lifetime of an extension service worker.
+Extension service workers are terminated after 30 seconds of inactivity, but starting in Chrome 114, calls to long-lived message channels, specifically [`chrome.runtime.connect()`](/docs/extensions/reference/runtime/#method-connect) and []`chrome.tabs.connect()`](/docs/extensions/reference/tabs/#method-connect), will keep the service worker alive.
+Watch this space for a forthcoming article.

 ### Updated Manifest V3 migration guidance